RSS/Atom feed Twitter

 Brilliant tutorial, especially on how to get a border round the orb

-ShockwaveLover member for about 15 years ShockwaveLover 7 comments
+ShockwaveLover member for almost 16 years ShockwaveLover 7 comments

 Another brilliantly useful tutorial.